joeclark-phd/random-text-generators/README.md

 - A Bayesian prior probability is added to every character in the alphabet in every model, so some truly random character sequences not seen in the training data are possible.
 The alphabet is inferred from the training data, so any UTF-8 characters should be possible.
 Increase the default "prior" to increase the randomness.

-MarkovTextGenerator ignores case, converting your input text to lowercase and returning lowercase strings.
+MarkovTextGenerator ignores case, converting your input text and filters to lowercase and returning lowercase strings.

 ### MarkovCasePreservingTextGenerator